Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

-What also seems to be noteworthy is that the non-algebraic case is not a simple generalization of what is currently known.
-On the one hand, it requires a fresh approach avoiding, for example, the spectral theory techniques (after all, $M(X,X) \equiv L_{\infty}(\Omega)$ is a Banach algebra, which cannot be said about $M(X,Y)$ in general).
-On the other, because the description of compact multipliers between $X$ and $Y$ is inextricably linked with the description of a separable part of the space $M(X,Y)$, some more advanced theory related to the so-called {\it arithmetic of K{\" o}the spaces}\footnote{Arithmetic of K{\" o}the spaces, broadly speaking, can be described as a certain collection of techniques dealing with constructions such as the pointwise product, the pointwise multipliers and the symmetrization (we refer to \cite{KLM19} and Section~\ref{SECTION: examples} for some illustrations of these ideas and examples; cf. also \cite{CS14}, \cite{CDSP08}, \cite{KLM12, KLM14} and \cite{Sch10}).} and {\it local properties}\footnote{The {\it order continuity} property will play the main role here, because \enquote{globally} it is an analogue of the separability, but can also be \enquote{localized} at a single point, that is, it make perfect sense to ask if a function in a K{\" o}the space is order continuous or not.} of K{\" o}the spaces, comes into play.
+What also seems to be noteworthy is that the non-algebraic setting is not just a simple generalization of what is currently known.
+It requires a fresh approach avoiding, for example, the spectral theory techniques (after all, $M(X,X) \equiv L_{\infty}$ is a Banach algebra, which cannot be said about $M(X,Y)$ in general).
+Moreover, since the description of compact multipliers between $X$ and $Y$ is inextricably linked with the description of a separable part of the space $M(X,Y)$, some more advanced theory related to the so-called {\it arithmetic of K{\" o}the spaces}\footnote{Arithmetic of K{\" o}the spaces, broadly speaking, can be described as a certain collection of techniques dealing with constructions such as the pointwise product, the pointwise multipliers and the symmetrization (we refer to \cite{KLM19} and Section~\ref{SECTION: examples} for some illustrations of these ideas and examples; cf. also \cite{CS14}, \cite{CDSP08}, \cite{KLM12, KLM14} and \cite{Sch10}).} and {\it local properties}\footnote{The {\it order continuity} property will play the main role here, because \enquote{globally} it is an analogue of the separability, but can also be \enquote{localized} at a single point, that is, it make perfect sense to ask if a function in a K{\" o}the space is order continuous or not.} of K{\" o}the spaces, comes into play.

 After all this propaganda, let us only add that the proofs we propose seems to lie much closer to the methods of functional analysis, in particular, to the theory of function spaces and to the operator theory, than to rely on some {\it ad hoc} tricks.
 As usual, more sophisticated methods put certain phenomena in a more complete and interesting context and, we hope, that this is the case here.